rabbykn44/Black-Pink-White-Page-Project/README.md

 ---

-👉 Do you want me to **write this README.md into your project folder** as a ready file, so you can just push it along with the rest of your code?
+👉 Do you want me to also show you the exact command to **create this README.md file automatically in your project folder** (so you can just push it to GitHub)?
 ```